28 May 2021

 label: RCA Records - nationality: USA

 8th studio album from Kings of Leon following 4½ år after WALLS (Oct.
-2016) and it's like that produced by Markus Dravs.
+2016) is the band's second consecutive album to be made with producer Markus Dravs.

 Highly recommended